MihirSPatil/Deep-Reinforcement-Learning-for-Continuous-Control-Docking-of-Autonomous-Underwater-Vehicles/README.md

 #### Use the rostopic rostopic pub -r 20 /deepleng/thrusters/0/input uuv_gazebo_ros_plugins_msgs/FloatStamped '{header: auto, data: 40.0}' to publish rpm commands to the auv.
 To publish to different thrusters only the thruster_id(0,1,2) needs to be changed.

-#### Probably need to check the values provided by Lukas, especially for the hydrodynamic plugin and the inertia of the robot's base

-#### ROS runs on python 2.7 while the DRL libraries run on python 3.5+.
-So I think compatibility is going to be an issue.